 With Yodeck, there is no need for extra cables.
 If a user wants to mount a screen, a simple google search on price comparison sites for TV wall mounts will reveal the most affordable options.

 Once the hardware is selected, there are installation costs to consider.
 This can vary depending on the hardware/screens (indoor/outdoor) placement and screen size.
 Yodeck doesn’t charge any installation costs as it’s a plug-and-play solution, with HTML cable to TV screen setup.

 Although digital signage software is low maintenance, professional technical support and regular system upgrades are required.
 Costs for this can be part of a spending plan for digital signage.
 Some providers, such as Yodeck, offer support free of charge and release software updates every six weeks.

 Digital signage software displays multimedia content on screens through a remotely managed CMS system.
 For digital signage software, there are two main licensing models:

 - Cloud-based software licensing (SaaS) subscription (digital signage on the “cloud” provided as a ready-to-use service)

 - Non-cloud installable software purchased with a one-time fee (built as stand-alone software to be downloaded, installed on a server, and properly configured)

 Third-party software and licensing

-It’s important to consider any third-party software you may want to license and integrate with your digital signage software, such as project tracking tools, outside of free widgets that can be used to display live data, social media, business analytics, news feeds, and more.
+It’s important to consider any third-party software you may want to license and integrate with your digital signage software, such as project tracking tools, outside of free digital signage apps that can be used to display live data, social media, business analytics, news feeds, and more.

 Content management and software learning